Dark-Fusion-Protocol/scl-host/README.md

      - Returns a Bid object

   -  Bids for order ID: {URl}:{Port}/{Contract ID}/bids_on_listing/{listing_utxo}
-     - Returns a HashMap of bid IDs and thier corresponsing Bid objects for a given listing
+     - Returns a HashMap of bid IDs and their corresponding Bid objects for a given listing

   -  Bids for order ID: {URl}:{Port}/{Contract ID}/bids_on_listing/{listing_utxo}
-     - Returns a HashMap of bid IDs and thier corresponsing Bid objects for a given listing as well as the listing object
+     - Returns a HashMap of bid IDs and their corresponding Bid objects for a given listing as well as the listing object

   -  Listing for bid utxo: {URl}:{Port}/{Contract ID}/listing_for_bid/{bidding_utxo}
-     - Returns a HashMap of bid IDs and thier corresponsing Bid objects for a given listing
+     - Returns a HashMap of bid IDs and their corresponding Bid objects for a given listing

 - Pending UTXOS
     - Requests for pending commands can be done by preceding fields in the above contract requests with "pending-"